montagdude/zoneminder-notifier/README.md

 will stop analyzing a video as soon as it has made a successful detection, but this doesn't help for events where none of the requested object classes are found.

+The images below represent the result of Darknet object detection with the classes "person, chair, sofa, bicycle" from some of my ZoneMinder events.

 ![alt tag](https://raw.githubusercontent.com/montagdude/zoneminder-notifier/master/sample_images/analysis_image-1.jpg)
 ![alt tag](https://raw.githubusercontent.com/montagdude/zoneminder-notifier/master/sample_images/analysis_image-2.jpg)